You are here

 IHPA only collects personal information where the information is reasonably necessary for, or directly related to, one or more of IHPA’s functions or activities.
 Examples include:

-- contact details including names, addresses, phone numbers, email addresses, other contact details
+- contact details including name, address, phone number, email address, role, organisation or agency, other contact details

 - educational qualifications